shopware/meteor/examples/admin-sdk-app/README.md

 2. Change your working directory to the mono repo root.
 3. Run `pnpm install` to install all dependencies.
 4. Build all packages with turbo, using `npx turbo run build`.
 This can take a minute or two depending on your hardware.
-5. Start the development server with `pnpm --filter meteor-admin-sdk-example-app run dev`.
+5. Start the development server with `pnpm --filter meteor-admin-sdk-app run dev`.

 ## App installation